jdicarlantonio/rshell/README.md

 # rshell
-A very basic implementation of BASH.
+A very basic command shell implementation.
 Written in C++ using the composite design pattern.

 ## Overview
 In this shell implementation, you can enter any commands that are in your path.
 I.E. `ls -la`, `mkdir tempdir`, etc. It runs in your terminal emulator and can be exited by typing in the `exit` command (see bugs).